ksherlock/mpw-tools/README.md

 The tools are:

+* Delete: replacement for the Delete command.

+* Echo: replacement for the Echo command.

 * Duplicate: replacement for the Duplicate command.

 * GetEnv: new command to extract environment variables for use in makefiles.